Day 1 Overnight flight to Singapore

 - Accommodation: Ambua Lodge, 3-nights on full board basis.

-- This tropical lowland rainforest is a highly complex habitat with an immense variety of flora and fauna - 229 bird species have been recorded here!
-During our stay we learn about the life on the river, and boat trips offer opportunities to spot species such as the elusive 12-wire bird of paradise.
+- This tropical lowland rainforest is a highly complex habitat with an immense variety of flora and fauna - 229 bird species have been recorded here.
+During our stay we learn about the life on the river, and boat trips offer opportunities to spot species such as the elusive twelve-wired bird of paradise.
 A boat excursion to a nearby village allows us to visit the traditional homes of the indigenous Sepik people and get a glimpse of everyday life.

 - Returning to the Highlands by light aircraft, our second stay in this region will be at Kumul Lodge in the Western Highlands.